Non-linear stability of the Kerr-Newman-de Sitter family of charged black holes: Mode stability for the linearized Einstein--Maxwell system

 \subsection{Spherically symmetric perturbations (\texorpdfstring{$l=0$}{l=0} modes)}

 The simple proof of Birkhoff's theorem given by Schleich and Witt \cite{SchleichWittBirkhoff} can easily be extended to the spherically symmetric Einstein--Maxwell system; we proceed to describe the linearized version of such an extension.
+(An alternative approach uses the formulation of the Einstein--Maxwell system as a characteristic initial value problem in a double null gauge, see e.g.\ \cite[equations~(2.3)--(2.6)]{DafermosRendallSCC}.)
 A general spherically symmetric perturbation takes the form

 where the coefficients are functions of $(t_*,r)$.
 Assuming that $\sL(\Adot,\gdot)=0$, we aim to show that this must be equal to a linearized RNdS solution $(g'(b'),A'(b'))$ for some $b'=(\dot\bhm,\bfzero,\Qdot)\in\R^5$, up to a pure gauge term.
 To do so, we first work locally near the horizons $r=r_\pm$ using the forms \eqref{EqKNdS0MetricNull} and \eqref{EqKNdS0Potential} of the metric and the 4-potential, so we write